davidggevorgyan/automationpractice/README.md

 # automationpractice
-http://automationpractice.com automation with Selenium WebDriver, Zalenium, Jenkins, and Allure.
+http://automationpractice.com automation with TestNG, Selenium WebDriver, Zalenium, Jenkins, and Allure.
 All automation is done in Java